danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 | stageList | sequence of stages |

 ### Passing steps into a template
-We will create a template (`build-policy.yml`), which takes pipeline steps as its parameter.
+We will create a template (`build-policy.yml`), which takes pipeline steps as it's parameter.

 {% raw %}
 ```yml